BWDaniels97/QA-SFIA-1/README.md

 ## Testing

 Pytest is used to run unit tests on the app.
-These are designed to assert that if a certain function is run, the output should be a known value.
+These are designed to assert that if a certain function is run correctly, the output should be a known value.
 Pytest produces coverage reports (Which you can see below) that show how much of the app the tests cover.
 In this case it was 100%.

 I also implemented some integrated testing which uses selenium and chrome to run tests.
 For this I wrote two tests that tested both the inserting of an artist and a gig.